What Is Vocational Training?

-In associate's degree programs in the trades, students usually take trade-focused courses alongside general education requirements.
+In associate degree programs focusing on a particular trade, students usually take trade-focused courses alongside general education requirements.
 In total, they require two years of full-time study to finish.

 For some trades, apprenticeship programs are available.
-These can last for as many as 4 or 5 years, depending on the field.
+These can last for as many as four or five years, depending on the field.
 Apprentices work under the supervision of professionals in their field of interest, and they are paid for their work.
 They also take relevant classroom courses, so some apprenticeships result in a certificate or degree.

 In summary, vocational training can prepare high school students and high school graduates for work in specific trades.
 Educational options include single courses, certificates, associate's degrees, and apprenticeships.